julielerman/EFCoreEncodingDemo/README.md

 # EFCoreEncodingDemo
-Shows how to ensure special characters can be output in EF Core logs
+Shows how to ensure special characters can be output in EF Core logs to deal with Windows console defaults.

 This problem waas reaised by a Pluralsight viewer, Mir Newaz.